Which city is cheaper, Lagos or Kos?

 Kos is very walkable.
 It's small size means it's possible to explore parts of the island on foot or bicycle.
 There are some beautiful walks on the island, but some areas will require a car or bus.

-Lagos is not a walkable island.
+Lagos is not a very walkable island.
 Most people prefer to have a car as some areas are very hilly and many resorts are outside of town.
 Depending on your fitness level and motivation, you may be able to get by without a vehicle, but it is generally not recommended.

 In either Kos or Lagos, you'll find plenty of activities to fill your time.
 You can fill a similar amount of time in either place.
+In general, 2-5 days is a good amount of time for Kos, and 3-5 days is enough time in Lagos.

 In Kos, many people enjoy the food and scuba diving and snorkeling that this ancient destination offers.
 It's also a great beach destination, too.
 This island offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

-With nightlife and food around the scenic destination of Lagos, there's plenty to do.
+With nightlife and food around the adventure-filled destination of Lagos, there's plenty to do.
 It's also a relaxing resort destination.
 One of the main draws to the area is the beaches.
 One day is usually not enough time for a trip here as there is plenty to do.
 The length of your trip often depends on your style of travel.

 It's hard to know how much time to spend in Kos.
 For many, it makes a great getaway for a weekend.
 It's a great spot for a beach vacation.
 This would be the perfect place to spend a weekend, as it has just the right amount of activities.
 The length of your ideal trip is an individual decision.

 Many people visit Lagos for a weekend.
-With food and scuba diving and snorkeling around the scenic resort town of Lagos, there's plenty to do.
+With food and scuba diving and snorkeling around the adventure-filled resort town of Lagos, there's plenty to do.
 One of the main draws to the area is the beaches.
 Make sure you spend some time hiking while you're in the area.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.

 Kos is a fun place to experience.
 In Kos, many people enjoy the shopping and museums that this destination offers.
 You'll find plenty of activities on the beach.
 This would be the perfect place to spend five days, as it has just the right amount of activities.